sueLan/suelan.github.io/source/_posts/An-glimpse-of-iOS-Memory-Deep-Dive.md

 `vmmap` helps to show some dirty memory info of your app.
-In general, we should look for the big numbers for the size.
+In general, we should look for the big number for the size.
 There are `virtual size`, `resident size`, `dirty size`, `swapped size` columns here.

 According to this [session](https://developer.apple.com/videos/play/wwdc2018/416/), we can ignore the `virtual size`, because it is memory requested by the app, while not neccessarily be used.  `swapped size` is related to compressed memory.
 So we should care more about `dirty size` and `swapped size`.

 #### An example of using vmmap to debug a memory issue

-This example comes from [session](https://developer.apple.com/videos/play/wwdc2018/416/).

 First, we can use summary info to look for the big numbers in `virtual size` and `swapped size` colomn.
 Here, we find `CG Image` takes much more memory than others.